-Charlotte Randomly is a facilitator, educator, activist, trainer and coach.
-She has worked in voluntary sector mental health services for 15 years, managing projects and leading teams that cast a social justice centred lens on the fields of health and wellbeing.
+Lottie Randomly is a facilitator, educator, activist, trainer and coach.
+They have worked in voluntary sector mental health services for 15 years, managing projects and leading teams that cast a social justice-centred lens on the fields of health and wellbeing.

-During her time working for OTR Bristol, she founded The Resilience Lab, a co-produced psychoeducational program by and for young people, which has been widely delivered across Bristol and South Gloucestershire for over seven years.
-Working in collaboration with researchers at the University of Bristol, she is a co-conspirator of Generation Snowstorm, a summer school for 16 – 25-year-olds exploring the possibilities of activism as a form of radical self and collective care.
+During their time working for OTR Bristol, they founded The Resilience Lab, a co-produced psychoeducational program by and for young people, which has been widely delivered across Bristol and South Gloucestershire for over seven years.
+Working in collaboration with researchers at the University of Bristol, they are a co-conspirator of Generation Snowstorm, a summer school for 16 – 25-year-olds exploring the possibilities of activism as a form of radical self and collective care.

-Running parallel to this work, she has been a menstrual health activist and educator for almost a decade.
-Her work has focused on creating gender inclusivity within the field; challenging period stigma and enabling better working conditions for menstruators through the implementation of workplace period policies.
+Running parallel to this work, they have been a menstrual health activist and educator for almost a decade.
+Their work has focused on creating gender inclusivity within the field; challenging period stigma, and enabling better working conditions for menstruators through the implementation of workplace period policies.